 Niagara Parks Butterfly Conservatory is located on the Ontario side of Niagara Falls at 2565 Niagara Parkway, just 5 miles (8 kilometers) from the Falls.
 The conservatory is open daily year-round (except for December 25).
 Hours vary by season, listed on the website daily, so it’s a good idea to do a quick check before you set off.
 Though the Botanical Gardens are free to enter, there is an admission fee of CAD $16 for adults and CAD $10.25 for children (6-12) for the conservatory.

 What to Expect

 Love butterflies?
 This is an attraction for you.
-Niagara Parks Butterfly Conservatory is home to over 2000 exotic butterflies from around the world in a setting that makes you feel as if you’re in the middle of a tropical rainforest.
-There are over 50 different species of butterflies here, flying an flittering through their climate-controlled environment
+Niagara Parks Butterfly Conservatory is home to over 2,000 exotic butterflies from around the world in a setting that makes you feel as if you’re in the middle of a tropical rainforest.
+There are 45 different species of butterflies here, flying and flittering through their climate-controlled environment.

 Many of the conservatory’s butterflies are imported from tropical regions around the world.
 And in terms of where they obtain the butterflies that you’ll see as you walk around, approximately 60 percent of the butterflies come from butterfly farms in Costa Rica, El Salvador and the Philippines, while another 40 percent are raised in a quarantined greenhouse located behind the conservatory.